Address verification service improves online payment security

-- Submit the required alpha/numeric portions of the address with the authorization request.
+- Submit the required numeric portions of the address with the authorization request.

-- Research all AVS partial matches.
+- Dig a bit deeper into all AVS partial matches.
 A “partial match” indicates that the billing address being compared has the same ZIP code or the same numeric values in the street address, but not both.
-A “no match” response indicates that neither part of the billing address matches your data.
+A “no match” response indicates that neither part of the billing address matches the card issuer data.

-- Evaluate AVS “no match” responses carefully, as they are typically a strong indicator of fraud.
-Because not all AVS “no match” responses necessarily indicate fraud, it is a signal that the merchant must take further steps to authenticate the order.
+- Evaluate AVS “no match” responses carefully, as they are typically a strong indicator of fraud––but not necessarily.
+It’s a signal that the merchant should take further steps to authenticate the order.

 “Neither ZIP nor address match”

-This is a strong indicator of fraud, but an AVS failure may be legitimate.
-For example, a customer has recently moved but has not yet notified their bank.
-You should follow-up by:*
+This AVS response is a strong indicator of fraud, but in reality it could be a legitimate purchase.
+For example, a customer may have recently moved but has not yet notified his bank.
+You could follow-up by:

-- Calling the customer to verify their telephone number, billing address, and home address.
+- Calling the customer to verify the telephone number, billing address and home address.

 - Using directory assistance or internet search tools to contact the individual at the billing address and confirm that he or she initiated the transaction